 Scholar says trade war with China will hurt US moreBusiness | 8 Aug 2018 1:58 pm

-In the long run, the U.S.-China trade tensions will hurt U.S. more than China, a scholar said.
+In the long run, the Sino-U.S. trade tensions will hurt U.S. more than China, according to a scholar.

-In a panel discussion held in Hong Kong, Kevin Murphy, an economics professor at the University of Chicago Booth School of Business, said everyone will be hurt by the trade war in the short run.
+In a panel discussion held in Hong Kong, Kevin Murphy, George J. Stigler Distinguished Service Professor of Economics at the University of Chicago Booth School of Business, said everyone will be hurt by the trade war in the short run.
 But, if the tension continues, it will mostly hurt the U.S. more because China would likely be able to find alternative ways to recover its economy.

 "Uncertainties from trade tensions have already created a paralysis where people are hesitant to make investments that need to be made, hindering actual wealth creation and further progress.
 The ultimate goal should be to get the situation resolved, and for governments to minimize their intervention when it happens," he said.